TULiberalArts/Geography-and-Urban-Studies/pages/graduate.md

 Graduates of the program with doctorates in Geography and Urban Studies will be able to compete for faculty positions in a range of academic departments—from departments of geography to more interdisciplinary departments and programs (focused on such fields as urban studies, urban planning, environmental studies, and development studies).
 They will also be equipped to seek employment outside of academe.
 Non-governmental organizations, think tanks, research institutes, service delivery institutions, international development and economic development organizations, increasingly conduct independent research and employ graduate degree holders in interdisciplinary areas like urban studies and environmental studies.

-For more information about the degree and application requirements, please visit the [PhD in Geography and Urban Studies Graduate Bulletin](http://bulletin.temple.edu/graduate/scd/cla/geography-urban-studies-phd/).
+For more information about the degree and application requirements, please visit the [graduate bulletin](http://bulletin.temple.edu/graduate/scd/cla/geography-urban-studies-phd/).
 To learn more about our policies, courses, and expectations, please review our [handbook](http://www.cla.temple.edu/gus/files/2015/01/GUS-MA-PhD-graduatehandbook2016-2017.pdf).

-## Master’s of Arts (MA) in Geography and Urban Studies
+## MA in Geography and Urban Studies

 The MA degree is designed to prepare students for further graduate study as well as professional positions related to urban and economic development, environmental sustainability and social justice, including local and governmental agencies, non-governmental organizations at the local and international scale, community-based and public interest organizations, and business.